-- (b) The SBA should participate, whenever practicable, in negotiating the contracting terms.
-When mutually agreeable, the SBA may authorize the contracting activity to negotiate directly with the 8(a) contractor.
+(c) The SBA should participate, whenever practicable, in negotiating the contracting terms.
+When mutually agreeable, the SBA may authorize the contracting officer to negotiate directly with the 8(a) participant.
 Whether or not direct negotiations take place, the SBA is responsible for approving the resulting contract before award.

-In competitive 8(a) acquisitions subject to Part 15, the contracting officer conducts negotiations directly with the competing 8(a) firms.
-Conducting competitive negotiations among 8(a) firms prior to SBA's formal acceptance of the acquisition for the 8(a) Program may be grounds for SBA's not accepting the acquisition for the 8(a) Program.
+In competitive 8(a) acquisitions subject to part 15, the contracting officer conducts negotiations directly with the competing 8(a) participants.
+Conducting competitive negotiations among 8(a) participants prior to SBA’s formal acceptance of the acquisition for the 8(a) program may be grounds for SBA’s not accepting the acquisition for the 8(a) program.

 19.809 Preaward considerations.

-The contracting officer should request a preaward survey of the 8(a) contractor whenever considered useful.
-If the results of the preaward survey or other information available to the contracting officer raise substantial doubt as to the firm's ability to perform, the contracting officer must refer the matter to SBA for Certificate of Competency consideration under Subpart 19.6.
+The contracting officer should request a preaward survey of the 8(a) participant whenever considered useful.
+If the results of the preaward survey or other information available to the contracting officer raise substantial doubt as to the participant's ability to perform, the contracting officer shall refer the matter to SBA for Certificate of Competency consideration under subpart 19.6.

 19.810 SBA appeals.

-- (2) A contracting officer's decision to reject a specific 8(a) firm for award of an 8(a) contract after SBA's acceptance of the requirement for the 8(a) Program.
+(2) A contracting officer’s decision to reject a specific 8(a) participant for award of an 8(a) contract after SBA’s acceptance of the requirement for the 8(a) program.

-- (3) The terms and conditions of a proposed 8(a) contract, including the contracting activity's NAICS code designation and estimate of the fair market price.
+(3) The terms and conditions of a proposed 8(a) contract, including the contracting officer’s NAICS code designation and estimate of the fair market price.

-- (b) Notification of a proposed appeal to the agency head by the SBA must be received by the contracting officer within 5 working days after the SBA is formally notified of the contracting officer's decision.
-The SBA will provide the agency Director for Small and Disadvantaged Business Utilization a copy of this notification of the intent to appeal.
-The SBA must send the written appeal to the head of the contracting activity within 15 working days of SBA's notification of intent to appeal or the contracting activity may consider the appeal withdrawn.
-Pending issuance of a decision by the agency head, the contracting officer must suspend action on the acquisition.
+(2) SBA must send the written appeal to the agency head within 15 working days of SBA’s notification of intent to appeal or the appeal may be considered withdrawn.
+Pending issuance of a decision by the agency head, the contracting officer shall suspend action on the acquisition.
 The contracting officer need not suspend action on the acquisition if the contracting officer makes a written determination that urgent and compelling circumstances that significantly affect the interests of the United States will not permit waiting for a decision.

-- (c) If the SBA appeal is denied, the decision of the agency head shall specify the reasons for the denial, including the reasons why the selected firm was determined incapable of performance, if appropriate.
+(c) If the SBA appeal is denied, the decision of the agency head shall specify the reasons for the denial, including the reasons why the selected participant was determined incapable of performance, if appropriate.
 The decision shall be made a part of the contract file.